 Berlin after the wall felt like a place in transition and already work had begun to remedy the neglect and wear and tear on the East Berlin infrastructure, but most of all I remember the large sandy open bombsites such as around the Axel Springer Building which was yet to meet its fate at the hands of planners and developers.
 Potsdamer Platz, once the heart and soul of pre-World War two German was a barren death strip in 1987 and now in 2018 it feels like it could be anywhere in the world – being cooperate in nature.

-The wall clearly denoted West Berlin as an enclave deep within East Germany.
-The Grenze or Internal Border that split Germany in two cut through regardless of the terrain ran from the Baltic Sea to the then Czechoslovakia, some 1,393 kilometres in length.
+The ‘Mauer’ clearly denoted West Berlin as an enclave deep within East Germany.
+The Grenze or Internal Border beyond the city cut through Germany regardless of the terrain running from the Baltic Sea to the then Czechoslovakia, some 1,393 kilometres in length.
 It was marked on the west side by posts painted red, yellow and black with additional warning notices.
 Just beyond the posts there was the first East German fence, then the death strip and another fence looked over by watch towers.
 Estimates put the number of people who died at the border at a thousand.

-I stood on the eastside of the Wurmberg Mountain in the Harz, a region of mountains rich in folklore set in central Germany.
+In the mid-eighties I stood on the west side of the Grenze situated half way up the Wurmberg Mountain in the Harz, a region of mountains rich in folklore set in central Germany.
 Above my head and to the back of me was a ski jump opened in 1921 (recently demolished) that pointed out toward the East and the grenze.
 There was just enough space for the jumpers to glide to earth without jumping the border.
 It felt odd, very odd.
 I said this to a West German border patrol that came along and I and they looked across the fencing at men who looked back at us.

 The roads that serviced both sides of the Inner Border remain and in Berlin and Germany there is a general acceptance that the strip should remain ‘green’, although there is pressure to develop parts of it.
 Many sections have been bought up by municipal authorities etc. to protect the flora, fauna and wildlife that flourished there.
 In 2004 the German parliament voted to protect the ‘green belt’ linking together over one hundred national parks.